HerrisGithub/BibitTest/readme.md

 =================================================

 =================================================<br/>
-3. Please refactor the code below to make it more concise, efficient and readable<br/>
-    with good logic flow.<br/>
+3. Please refactor the code below to make it more concise, efficient and readable with good logic flow.

     ```
         function findFirstStringInBracket(str) {
             if (str.length > 0) {